data-freelancer-mastermind/.github/profile/README.md

-# Data Freelancer: Data & AI Freelance Resources
+# Data Freelancer™ GitHub Organization

 Welcome to the Data Freelancer GitHub organization.
 This is our hub for sharing resources, templates, and best practices with our community of data and AI freelancers.